 A 1975 study of more than 14,000 persons who were treated with INH found that hepatitis developed in 1.1% (55/5190) of white patients, 0.6% (36/6140) of black patients, and 0.9% (23/2608) of Asians, although follow-up was incomplete.
 Because fewer Asians (34%) than white (52%) or black (59%) patients dropped out of this study, the data suggest that the risk is lowest in Asians.
 Black females appeared to be at particularly high risk.
 However, a subsequent study by Yee and coworkers found a significantly elevated risk in Asians.

 Endemic cases of INH toxicity have been reported in persons who have emigrated from Southeast Asia because of their increased risk of TB and greater likelihood of undergoing INH therapy.
-Inuits and American Indians are also at increased risk for TB and thus for INH toxicity.
+Inuits and American Indians are also at an increased risk for TB and thus for INH toxicity.

 In a review of possible INH-associated hepatitis fatalities identified between 1969 and 1989, a total of 38% occurred in black patients, 40% in non-Hispanic white patients, 15% in Hispanics, 4% in Native Americans, and 1% in Asians.

 Survival rates depend on the severity of the hepatitis and on how early it is detected.
 If drug therapy is discontinued promptly when a 5-fold or greater transaminase elevation occurs (or a 3-fold or greater elevation with symptoms), mortality should be negligible.
 If INH is continued after this point or after symptoms develop, mortality due to hepatic failure may exceed 50% unless liver transplantation is performed.
 Patients who survive usually recover completely, without residual liver damage.